What assumptions are you making? What will you do to challenge them?

 Sometimes the assumptions you make get in your way.
 Here’s an example:

 The first 2 blanks set you up to make an assumption—to think a certain way.
-If you said “yolk” you were allowing an assumption to cloud your thinking.
+If you said “yolk” you were following an assumption that was clouding your thinking.

 - Influence your behaviour and emotions

 Cara’s co-worker is not very communicative or friendly.

 - She’s done something to upset her co-worker.